-All students who attend classes at The University of Texas at San Antonio must be registered officially or must be approved auditors.
-Registration instructions are included in the Schedule of Classes issued each term.
-Questions regarding registration should be directed to the Registrar's Office.
+All students who attend classes at the University of Texas at San Antonio must be registered officially or must be approved as auditors.
+Registration instructions are included in the Schedule of Classes issued for each term.
+Questions regarding registration should be directed to the Office of Admissions and Registrar.